You haven’t been to Australia until you’ve gained an understanding of the Aboriginal way of life and explored its rich and varied culture.

 Why you should go to Tiwi Island: To travel almost as far north as you can in Australia and to share in a culture that has lived in isolation for thousands of years.

-Why you should go: To appreciate a world in the undergrowth of one of the planet’s oldest rainforests through one of the oldest-surviving people.
+Why you should go: To appreciate a world in the world’s largest coral reef system through one of the oldest-surviving people.

 5. Party with a remote community – Katherine, NT